admazzola/super-degen-run/ARCHITECTURE.md

 * If you have a special access token, you can log into the server as a player and see other players (max of 256)

 * If you do not, you can view the state of the world but cannot see other players

+1. Server need to generate the tiledata for all chunks (on demand), store it in mongo   (Base terrain will be totally deterministic!!
+Server just tells client of chunk data if it has been modified from default.  )
+2. Server will give blocks tiledata